 Thanks to its multi-source, AI-powered scoring system Covalence rates more than 6000 companies on their ESG practices.
 For investment managers, we also offer data on sectoral exclusions (controversial weapons, tobacco, etc.).

-Our ESG ratings can be used for risk management, investment management, positive and negative screening, ESG integration, and thematic investment.
+Our ESG ratings can be used for risk management, factor investing, positive and negative screening, ESG integration, and thematic investment.

 This data is available in monthly-updated ESG ratings as well as in various other formats.

 Relying on strong in-house expertise we monitor ESG news on a continuous basis, both positive news (illustrating companies’ sustainability credentials) and negative news (reflecting controversies and the issues they are facing).
 The data informs on ESG practices (GRI-inspired criteria), impact (SDGs) and materiality (SASB), providing signals relevant to quant trading and equity factor investing.

 The news feed is available on our interactive data visualization platform.
 Data feeds can also be delivered via FTP, email or API in various formats (.xlsx, csv, json).
 Finally, users can receive email alerts to be informed of breaking news and recent developments.